hummel009/Vadim-Discord-Bot/README.md

 [![Technical Debt][technical_debt_badge]][technical_debt_link]
 [![Lines of Code][lines_of_code_badge]][lines_of_code_link]

-Discord bot that works not only on Windows/Linux, but also on Android.
-Has lots of features, e.g. birthday wishes, communication via AI and so on.
+Discord bot that connects chat in Telegram with channel in Discord, resending all messages in two sides.
+Works not only on Windows/Linux, but also on Android.

 </div>